-I first came to Mukono 11 years ago.
+I first came to Mukono almost 14 years ago.
 It’s a small town, about 20 km east of Kampala on the Kampala-Jinja highway.
 Back in 2004, Mukono was peaceful, basic, a few shops and a bank.
 It took me 10 weeks before I ran into another foreigner – and she was passing through from Jinja.

 It’s size attracts many men who leave their families in the village to come look for work.
 Peddling basic goods and small services is a major source of income.
 Mukono residents don’t have to travel far to satisfy their needs.
 Our night market is bustling with food, shoes, handbags and phones on sale til late.
 To cap that all off, you can park the car.

 I’ve lived in 4 different locations in Mukono.
 In the beginning, I had 2 rooms, some gerrycans, and a pit latrine near Wantoni.
 By 2008, I had a small apartment in Nasuti with my own inside toilet.
 Tired of bustling town life, in 2011, I shifted out a few kilometres to Kigunga.
 I lived in this small village when I gave birth and enjoyed the peace and birdsong of living in a forest.